 When can reply to an OA, including argument, be filed?

 Reply to the OA can be filed in a response period specified in the OA.
-Amendments can be bundled.
+Amendment can be filed in the response period, if necessary.

 Assume you have a case of critical importance to your client.
 What strategy do you recommend?

-Yes, the interview with the Examiner is the recommended procedure to expedite examination.
+Yes, the interview with the Examiner is the recommended procedure.
 It is very effective to hold an interview with the Examiner at any stage to obtain a result favorable to the applicant.
 It is recommendable to have an interview after fully discussing with a Japanese patent attorney how to proceed.

 An Examiner is to conduct an interview with respect to an application on which the Examiner has started or is about to start the examination, while an Examiner is not to conduct an interview with respect to the following applications:

-The information can be submitted at any time including after the patent granted under the 2003-revised patent law.
+Yes, the third party can submit information relevant to a patent application pending the JPO, particularly to negate the patentability of the patent application.
+The information can be submitted in the form of a third party’s observations at any time including after the patent granted under the 2003-revised patent law.

 Anyone may submit the information.
-Submission by anonymity is also possible.
+Submission by anonymity is possible.

-Not only information relating to the novelty or inventive step of inventions but also information relating to the lack of specification disclosure requirements and to an amendment including the introduction of new matter, etc. can be submitted.
+Not only information relating to the lack of novelty or inventive step of inventions but also information relating to the insufficient description requirements and the introduction of new matter, etc. can be submitted.

 How is the feedback to the provider of the information done?